iotexhackthons/IoTeX/START_HERE-IoTeX-Documentation-Review.md

 I am a full time software engineer, working in the finance industry.
 Primarily working in microservice, cloud, and event based backend development.
 Primary develoment languages are Java and TypeScript.

 ## Method
-Each page was observed for the following issues:
+Each page was observed for the categories beneath.
+Additionally, all code examples were tried on a fresh macOS virtual machine.
 1. **Textual**
     - Issues that include grammatical errors, typos, confusing sentences, general written content feedback, etc
 1. **Media**